Sbargaoui/rustic/bench/README.md

 }
 ```

-:warning: There are no null value in Rust
+:warning: There are no null values in Rust

 ```rust
 // The empty tuple () represents the absence of data.